 The available quantity and the cell content of the samples determine the adequate chamber.
 With liquor samples, we generally recommend the use of 1 ml and 2 ml chambers with sedimentation areas of 30 mm2 or 60 mm2.

-How to assemble a cyto insert can be learnt from our leaflet "Perfect preparations – with the HETTICH cyto-system all it takes is a turn".
+How to assemble a cyto insert can be learned from our leaflet “Perfect preparations – with the HETTICH cyto-system all it takes is a turn.”
 Slide preparations of liquor cerebrospinalis usually require dry fixation.
-For this reason, the insert should be assembled witha filter card (see illustration B1 in above mentioned leaflet).
-When working with infectious samples, the inserts should be closed with hygienically sealed lid no. 1661 (see illustration B2 in above mentioned leaflet).
+For this reason, the insert should be assembled with a filter card (see illustration B1 in the above-mentioned leaflet).
+When working with infectious samples, the inserts should be closed with hygienically sealed lid no. 1661 (see illustration B2 in the above-mentioned leaflet).

 Centrifuge the cyto chambers for 3 minutes at 275 x g (this corresponds to 1,500 min-1 with the 6-place rotor and 1,700 min-1 with the 4-place rotor).
 During centrifugation, the cells sediment onto the slide.